hazelcast/hazelcast-jet/site/docs/api/data-structures.md

 ### Event Journal

-`IMap` also offers a way to record changes to it in the form of a _event journal_.
-This can then be used for using the stream of change records as a data source for further processing.
+`IMap` also offers a way to record changes to it in the form of an _event journal_.
+This enables using the stream of change records as a data source for further processing.
 For reference, please see the [Event Journal](sources-sink#event-journal) section.

 ## ReplicatedMap